HeleneKretzmer/EpigeneticRegulators_MouseGastrulation/README.md

 ## Structure
 This repository contains the collection of R snippets and scripts used to perform the transcriptomics analysis (scRNA-seq) presented in Grosswendt, Kretzmer, Smith et al.
 The respository is organized in the following subfolders:

+1. Genotyping scripts

-1. Genotyping of cells to computationally distinguish single replicates (embryos)
+Contains all scripts that are used to computationally genotype and thus distinguish single replicates (embryos).

 2. Figure scripts

 Contains all scripts necessary to create the single figure panels from the Source Data files containing the raw data behind all graphs.